jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - These are items that will be used with both the check and power tables.
 - Bonuses due to specialization are not automatically reflected.
 (We would like to implement)
 - For weapons with multiple usages, it would be useful to create a separate item for each usage.
+- Equipment checkboxes and Active Effect enable/disable are linked, but can also be toggled manually.

 ### Armor and Shields
 - Armor and shields are items in the same category.
 - Equipment checks, categories, ranks, specializations, minimum strength, evasion modifiers, protection points (defense), and magic protection can be set.
 - Both dice roll and power are basically not used for these items.
 - The bonus from Personal Items are automatically reflected if an Effect is set.
-The check to Personal Items only changes the list display.
+The checkbox to Personal Items only changes the list display.
+- Equipment checkboxes and Active Effect enable/disable are linked, but can also be toggled manually.

 ### Accessories
 - Equipment checks, part to be equipped on, and specializations can be set up.
 - Both the check and the power of the item are basically not used.
 - Please manage manually as we have not implemented any restrictions on equipping the same part of the body.
 - The bonus from Personal Items are automatically reflected if an Effect is set.
 The check to Personal Items only changes the list display.
+- Equipment checkboxes and Active Effect enable/disable are linked, but can also be toggled manually.

 ### Item
 - Quantity and price can be entered.